Reopening Schools Plan - Additional Considerations

 Engage in regular two-way communication between families and their children’s teachers and schools, with support from parent liaisons.

 Athletics and extracurricular activities support the goal of providing a well-rounded educational experience for students within the reopening process.
 FCPS will follow all CDC, VDH, and FCHD guidance for physical and social distancing, restricting the size of gatherings for indoor and outdoor spaces, disinfecting equipment, and other health and safety precautions.
 Virginia High School League (VHSL) phase guidance will be applied throughout reopening.

-- Current state guidance allows community use of FCPS fields and facilities to resume on June 12, 2020.
+- State guidance allows community use of FCPS fields and facilities to resume, effective June 12, 2020.

 Multi-faceted communication strategies will allow the division to attain its goal to include stakeholders’ input in reopening decisions and to reinforce trust and confidence in FCPS.
 Family and staff survey data will be used to inform the development and refinement of implementation plans within the scenarios.
 Survey data will reflect:

 - Family opinions about the three FCPS reopening scenarios;

 - Staff comfort levels in returning to work and the supports they need to be successful; and